 Healthcare in Bangkok

-Although there is no risk of malaria or dengue fever in Bangkok, the city does have a high level of pollution.
+Although there is only a low risk of diseases like malaria or dengue fever in Bangkok, the city does have a high level of pollution.
 This could worsen the condition of sufferers of respiratory diseases and may negatively affect other vulnerable individuals such as children and the elderly.

 There are plenty of pharmacies in and around Bangkok, but it's best to stick to well-known and reputable chain pharmacies as some independent pharmacies have been known to sell fake medication.

-The high quality of care and low prices for treatment has led to Thailand's rise as a medical tourism destination, especially for operations such as cosmetic surgery, LASIK surgery and dental care.
+The high quality of care and low prices for treatment have led to Thailand's rise as a medical tourism destination, particularly for cosmetic surgery, LASIK surgery and dental care.

-Some hospitals catering to overseas medical tourists more accurately resemble hotels than hospitals.
-This is especially true of some hospitals south of the city, which market their medical operations alongside beach holiday packages
+Some hospitals catering to overseas medical tourists resemble hotels rather than hospitals.
+This is especially true of hospitals in the south of the city, which market their medical operations alongside beach holiday packages

 Some of the most popular hospitals in Bangkok are listed below.